-An Act to provide for the full or partial privatisation of Bank of Western Australia Ltd, to make provisions applicable to the bank after privatisation, to make provisions relating to the transfer of the bank’s business and the conduct of an ongoing banking business, to amend the Bank of Western Australia Act 1990 and certain other Acts 2, and for related purposes.
+An Act to provide for the full or partial privatisation of Bank of Western Australia Ltd, to make provisions applicable to the bank after privatisation, to make provisions relating to the transfer of the bank’s business and the conduct of an ongoing banking business, to amend the Bank of Western Australia Act 1990 and certain other Acts 1, and for related purposes.

-[Long title amended by No. 14 of 2012 s.
+[Long title amended: No. 14 of 2012 s.
 4.]

 Part 1 — Preliminary